Vonage/vivid/README.md

 ## Issues

-We use GitHub Issues as the official bug tracker for **Vivid** Please Search [existing issues](https://github.com/vonage/vivid/issues).
-It’s possible someone has already reported the same problem.
+We use GitHub Issues as the official bug tracker for **Vivid** Please Search [existing issues](https://github.com/vonage/vivid/issues), probably someone has already reported the same problem.

-If your problem or idea is not addressed yet, [open a new issue](https://github.com/vonage/vivid/issues/new)
+If your problem or idea is not addressed yet, [open a new issue](https://github.com/vonage/vivid/issues/new).

 ## Suggestions

-Go through the [board](https://github.com/vonage/vivid/projects/1) to search for existing feedbacks and share yours if not already addressed.
+Go through the [board](https://github.com/vonage/vivid/projects/1) to search for an existing feedbacks and share yours if not already addressed.